nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 For example:
 * Alcohol Consumption
     * Breath alcohol level 15mmol/L
-    * O/E - spleen just palapable
+    * O/E - spleen just palpable

-Where this occurs the data is supplied in a flattened format with the herachical information made available to the consumer system if they want to rebuild the hierarchical structure.
+Where this occurs, the data is supplied in a flattened format with the hierarchical information made available to the consumer system if they want to rebuild the hierarchical structure.

-### Modeling ###
+### Modelling ###

 Each item of uncategorised data in the hierarchy is recorded is in its own `observation` profile.
-The structure is represented using the `observation.related` field.
+The structure is represented using the `observation.related` field:

-* The top level item will contain `observation.related.target` pointing to each of the child items with an `observation.related.type` of `has-member`
+* the top level item will contain `observation.related.target` pointing to each of the child items with an `observation.related.type` of `has-member`
-* The child items will contain `observation.related.target` pointing to the top level item with an `observation.related.type` of `derived-from`
+* the child items will contain `observation.related.target` pointing to the top level item with an `observation.related.type` of `derived-from`

 Note: This follows the same model that will be used to represent Investigations and Pathology.